WHAT IS A CELL –

 The outer membrane usually remains continuous

 with the endoplasmic reticulum and also bears ribosomes on it.
-At a number of
+In a number of

-places the nuclear envelope is interrupted by minute pores, which are formed by the fusion of its two membranes.
-These nuclear pores are the passages through which movement of RNA and protein molecules takes place in both directions between the nucleus and the cytoplasm.
+places, the nuclear envelope is interrupted by minute pores, which are formed by the fusion of its two membranes.
+These nuclear pores are the passages through which the movement of RNA and protein molecules takes place in both directions between the nucleus and the cytoplasm.
 Normally,

 The nucleoli are spherical structures present in the nucleoplasm.
-The content of nucleolus is continuous with the rest of the nucleoplasm as it is not a membrane bound structure.
+The content of the nucleolus is continuous with the rest of the nucleoplasm as it is not a membrane-bound structure.
 It is a site for active ribosomal RNA synthesis.
 Larger and more numerous nucleoli are present in cells actively carrying out protein synthesis.

-You may recall that the interphase nucleus has a loose and indistinct network of nucleoprotein fibres called chromatin.
+You may recall that the interphase nucleus has a loose and indistinct network of nucleoprotein fibers called chromatin.
 But during different stages of cell division, cells

 show structured chromosomes in place of the nucleus.

-Chromatin contains DNA and some basic proteins called histones, some non-histone proteins and also RNA.
-A single human cell has approximately two metre long thread of DNA distributed among its forty six (twenty three pairs) chromosomes.
+Chromatin contains DNA and some basic proteins called histones, some non-histone proteins, and also RNA.
+A single human cell has approximately two meter-long thread of DNA distributed among its forty-six (twenty-three pairs) chromosomes.
 You will study the details of DNA packaging in the form of a chromosome in class XII.
 Every chromosome (visible only in dividing cells) essentially has a primary constriction or the centromere

 of the centromere,

-the chromosomes can be classified into four types .
-The metacentric chromosome has middle centromere forming two equal arms of the chromosome.
-The sub-metacentric chromosome has centromere slightly away from the middle of the chromosome resulting into one shorter arm and one longer arm.
+the chromosomes can be classified into four types.
+The metacentric chromosome has a middle centromere forming two equal arms of the chromosome.
+The sub-metacentric chromosome has a centromere slightly away from the middle of the chromosome resulting in one shorter arm and one long arm.

-In case of acrocentric chromosome the centromere is situated close to its end forming one
+In the case of the acrocentric chromosome, the centromere is situated close to its end forming one

 extremely short and one very long arm, whereas the telocentric chromosome has a terminal centromere